 Seven Mechanical is an HVAC, electrical, and plumbing services company with a large client book.
 These clients – primarily building managers – are responsible for keeping their properties operating smoothly.
 With that in mind, they needed a simple way to view their buildings and equipment and submit work tickets to Seven Mechanical.
 On the other end, Seven Mechanical needed a way to see those tickets come in, so their mobile fleet could claim and complete the work.

-We designed and built a custom iOS app for Seven Mechanical – an app that utilizes Kickserv’s API as well as AirTable for unit management.
+We designed and built a custom mobile app for Seven Mechanical – an iOS app that utilizes Kickserv’s API as well as AirTable for unit management.
 The current version allows Seven Mechanical clients to log in and view all of their equipment, submit a work request, and monitor the job status.
 Phase 2 allows Seven Mechanical technicians to claim and complete the work, all from within the app.